 To do this, you can break down the review into different subsections, especially for long reviews.
 Additionally, you can use both pictures and headings to make subsections.

-4. Separate Comparisons with Columns
+4. Separate Comparisons with Column (Middle, Bottom Sections of the Post)

 Also, use simple CTA texts like Learn about [insert product name] or Try the [product name].